schell/renderling.xyz/content/devlog/index.md

 ### Shadow mapping debugging session 1

 I'm working on shadow mapping, hoping to finish it up before the end of the year so I can claim another milestone on my grant project.
 If I can manage it, it would mean I hit 6/7 of the milestones - only missing light tiling, which I will carry over into the new year (with funding or not).

 Currently, I've got a separate depth texture used as the shadow map, I've calculated the light transform that shows the scene from the light's point of view, and I'm rendering with my usual rendering pathway but using the light transform as the camera to verify that transformation.

 This is what I see:

 <div class="images-horizontal">
     <div class="image">
         <label>Shadow mapping, light POV</label>
         <img class="pixelated" width="400vw" src="https://renderling.xyz/uploads/1734993788/shadow_mapping_sanity_light_pov.png" />
     </div>
     <div class="image">
         <label>Shadow mapping, light POV, depth</label>
         <img class="pixelated" width="400vw" src="https://renderling.xyz/uploads/1734993788/shadow_mapping_sanity_light_pov_depth.png" />
     </div>
 </div>

-The problem is that the shadow map appears completely black.
+The problem is that when I apply this transformation to shadow mapping, the depth appears completely black.

 This is a classic example of how things go wrong in a graphics project, lol.

-I have a feeling this is because depth in NDC is not linear - the resolution decreases the further from the camera you are.
+I have a feeling it's rendering, but it's all black because depth in NDC is not linear - the resolution decreases the further from the camera you are.

 ...⏱️